Round and Round (Spandau Ballet song)

-"Round and Round" is a song by English new wave band Spandau Ballet, released as the fourth single from the 1984 album Parade.
+"Round and Round" is a song by the English new wave band Spandau Ballet, released as the fourth single from the 1984 album Parade.
 In their native UK, the song reached number 18 on the UK Singles Chart, and reviews were mixed.

 Release and commercial performance

 Recorded in spring 1984, "Round and Round" was released in the UK on 26 November of that year and peaked at number 18 there.
 It also reached number 9 in Ireland, number 11 in Italy, number 14 in Spain, number 16 in Australia. and number 37 in the Netherlands.

 Critical reception

 Lesley White of Smash Hits summed it up as "slick, polished and confident.
 A hit—with me at least."
 In a review of Parade for Record Mirror in which she finds little to recommend, Betty Page admitted the song had a "neat turn of melody".
 Number Ones Phil McNeill, however, wrote that band guitarist/songwriter Gary Kemp "seems so obsessed with crafting his little pop gems, he doesn't notice how boring they are" and dismissed "Round and Round" as "well-crafted tedium".

 When the band reunited for their comeback tour in 2009, Dave Simpson commented on the song in his review for The Guardian: "Other songs have aged badly – the power ballads sound like they're stuck in an '80s suburban wine bar.
 However, 'Round and Round'… is hugely poignant."